Bitcoin-ABC/bitcoin-abc/doc/developer-notes.md

   introduce new methods such as `signrawtransaction` that differ in behavior based on presence of a wallet.

-  - *Rationale*: as well as complicating the implementation and interfering with the introduction of multi-wallet, wallet and non-wallet code should be separated to avoid introducing circular dependencies between code units.
+  - *Rationale*: As well as complicating the implementation and interfering with the introduction of multi-wallet, wallet and non-wallet code should be separated to avoid introducing circular dependencies between code units.